1967 Pontiac GTO leads with 73% of votes

 Across all battles:

-The top spot in the Greatest Muscle Cars of All Time league at GoatWars is currently held by the Ford Mustang Shelby GT500.
-Check out how it stacks up against others on the GOAT List.
+The top dog in the league right now is the Ford Mustang Shelby GT500.
+You can see how it stacks up against the rest on the GOAT List.